amorist/awesome/README.md

 ## Others

+- [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐
 - [zenitysec/awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources
 - [appwrite/awesome-appwrite](https://github.com/appwrite/awesome-appwrite) - Carefully curated list of awesome Appwrite resources 💪
 - [comwrg/package-manager-proxy-settings](https://github.com/comwrg/package-manager-proxy-settings) - 记录各个包管理器代理设置坑点。